Skip to content

 Building a DataFrame is costly.
 Fix: use a list comprehension: closes = [c["close"] for c in sdk.candles].

-Cause 3 - Indicator recomputed from scratch on every bar
+Cause 3 - Indicator recomputed from scratch over the full history on every bar

 MemoryError